scify/laravel-cookies-consent/README.md

 The `use_separate_page` field is optional and, if set to `true`, will display the cookies preferences in a separate page.

+The `categories_collapsed_by_default` field is optional and, if set to `false`, will initially collapse the optional categories.
+If set to `true`, all categories will be collapsed by default.

 You can add as many cookie categories as you like, simply by adding values to the `cookies` array.